-Portland Seared Salmon on a Salad
+Portland Seared Salmon On A Salad

-As luck would have it we stumbled into a wine and food festival on the streets near their wonderful art museum.
-One vendor was preparing fresh Pacific salmon and serving it piping hot on a bed of chilled Romaine lettuce with shredded provolone cheese.
+As luck would have it we stumbled into a wine and food festival on the streets near the wonderful Portland Art Museum.
+One vendor was preparing fresh Pacific salmon and serving it piping hot on a bed of chilled Romaine lettuce with shredded Parmigiano Reggiano cheese.
 Another was selling King Estate Pinot Gris.
+We bought them both.
 It was an unforgettable lunch in the park on a picnic table.
 So simple, so heavenly.
 I have duplicated the recipe, and even devised a few enhancements.
+Here's a video:

 The second key is good fish.
 Freshness is paramount.
 Fish can get pretty stinky pretty fast if they are not stored at ideal humidity and temp.
+Buy from a store that sells a lot of fish and from a fish monger who will tell you honestly how fresh it is.
+Develop a relationship.
+If it is really cheap, it is probably too old.
+The three things to look for: Clear eyes, red gills, and a briny but not fishy smell.
 The best method for storing fish is right on ice.
 And I don't mean in a pan on ice, or on plastic wrap on ice.
 The ice is wet, the pan is not.
 When you see a fishmonger storing the fish on ice, you see a merchant who is willing to throw out costly ice every night to insure you get the best.

 Because the fish eat a specially formulated feed they don't get the beautiful bright orange color of wild salmon, so often the processors add food coloring.
 By law this must be on the label.
 I have no problem with farm raised salmon, but I do have a problem with artificially colored salmon.
 There's probably nothing unhealthy about it, but the idea just ticks me off.
 Just sell me the fish!

 But for taste and texture, nothing beats fresh line caught wild salmon in spring.
 The ne plus ultra is Copper River Salmon from Alaska.
 Be prepared to fork over at least $15/pound and as much as $30.
 But if you cook it this way, you will not regret the expense.